Academy-Soft-Intellect/Linux-Course/2.Using_Essential_Tools/info.md

 * '2>' redirects STDERR.
 * '2>$1' redirects STDERR to the same destination as STDOUT.
 - Man pages, extremely important.
 [Man pages based on section](http://man7.org/linux/man-pages/)
+- /usr/share/doc is another location, where documentation might be found.
+Usually each rpm package comes with a documentation, which is located there.
 - Find/Grep: looking for information.
     1. Find: search for files.
     2. Grep: grep files matching a pattern.